thanneken/tei2edition/README.md

 ## Roadmap

-The next priority is to output to DOCX for publishers and collaborators to edit in Microsoft Word.
+Improvements are planned for the Microsoft Word DOCX tool, but it is not planned to be polished for end users.

 The XSL files accumulated across time and should be cleaned up.

 ## Credit

-The XSL files rely on the [Stylesheets](https://github.com/TEIC/Stylesheets) released by the TEI Consortium for education, inspiration, and specific code (especially for the latex transformation).
+The XSL files rely on the [Stylesheets](https://github.com/TEIC/Stylesheets) released by the TEI Consortium for education and inspiration.
+The code for transformation to latex (for PDF) builds on the code written by Marjorie Burghart for the TEI Critical Apparatus Toolbox.

 The work presented here has been made possible by the generous support of the U.S. National Endowment for the Humanities ([NEH](http://www.neh.gov/)).